-Property Name: Key Lifetime Expiry Behaviour

-Property ID: kleb (0x0004)

-Description: This property indicates which actions should be taken upon the expiry of the encrypting master key.
-The MG triggers key lifetime expiry when it determines that it has used the SRTP master key for the maximal number of packets allowed (by default 248 SRTP and/or 231 SRTCP packets; this value can be lowered through key-management).

-See clause 6.6.3 and clause 9.2 of [IETF RFC 3711] for further information regarding master key lifetime expiry.
+Property name: Key Lifetime Expiry Behaviour Property ID: kleb (0x0004) Description: This property indicates which actions should be taken upon the expiry of the encrypting master key.
+The MG triggers key lifetime expiry when it determines that it has used the SRTP master key for the maximal number of packets allowed (by default 2 SRTP and/or 2 secure RTCP (SRTCP) packets; this value can be lowered through key-management).
+See sections 6.6.3 and 9.2 of [IETF RFC 3711] for further information regarding master key lifetime expiry. Туре: Enumeration Possible values: "DROP" (0x0000): Do not close SRTP session, drop all packets.
+If the property srtp/km is set to DTLS-SRTP then the DTLS connection is kept open.
+"BYE" (0x0001): Close SRTP session, send SRTCP BYE.
+If the srtp/km property is set to DTLS-SRTP then the DTLS connection shall be closed with a fatal alert.
+"RENEW-KEYS" (0x0002): This value is only applicable if the srtp/km property is set to DTLS-SRTP.
+The related DTLS procedure is triggered in the MG to renew the DTLS master secret and derive new SRTP/SRTCP master keys.
+For DTLS version 1.2 or lower a renegotiation (term see [b-IETF tls-terms]) will be used.
+Default: "DROP", unless provisioned otherwise Defined in: LocalControl Characteristics: Read/Write 6.2 Events

-Type: Enumeration

-Possible values: "DROP" (0x0000): Do not close SRTP session, drop all packets

-"BYE" (0x0001): Close SRTP session, send SRTCP BYE

-Default: "DROP", unless provisioned otherwise

-Defined in: LocalControl Characteristics: Read/Write

-6.2 Events